patternfly/patternfly-org/packages/patternfly-4/content/design-guidelines/usage-and-behavior/toolbar/design.md

 ### Layout considerations
 ![layout](./img/toolbar-layout.png)

 The toolbar should appear below the page title, if one exists.
 It should always appear above the data set to which it applies.
 Toolbars should stretch to the width of the data view to which it applies, with the elements aligned as specified below.
 When filters are applied, the toolbar will expand in height to make space for a row of filter chips.
-Upon clearing the applied filters, the toolbar will collapse to it’s default height.
+Upon clearing the applied filters, the toolbar will collapse to its default height.

 Within the toolbar, layouts may vary depending on the use case.
 When used, bulk selection should be the left-most element.
 Filters and global actions may follow.
 When pagination is used it should be the right-most element.
 When pagination is not used, the item count should be the right-most element.